ngrq123/bright-chatbot-tutorial/README.md

 ![](images/pretrained_greetings.png)

-## Optional: Creating a Business Database
+## Option 1: Creating a Business Database

-> This section is optional: Mock data (found at the end of this section) can be inserted at the top of `index.js` for chatbot development.
+> This section is one of the two options to insert data for Bright to consume.
+Alternatively, you can find the mock data to be inserted at the top of `index.js` for chatbot development in the next section.

 It is imperative that if you want to build a e-commerce platform, you would need a database to maintain certain details like processing of payments and tracking of delivery status of your products.
 Here, we are going to give a brief overview on how to create and connect your webhook application to **MongoDB**, a NoSQL Database.